yorik1984/lualine-theme.nvim/README.md

 ### ⚠️ NOTE

-No need to install this if you are using [newpaper](https://github.com/yorik1984/newpaper.nvim) colosсheme for Neovim.
+No need to install this if you are using [newpaper](https://github.com/yorik1984/newpaper.nvim) colorscheme for Neovim.
 Lualine theme was included into colorscheme.
 Just use this configuration to customize it.

 ### 🖼️ newpaper-light